BSidesPDX/bsidespdx.org/events/2025/speakers.md

 ### Steve Willoughby
 *Steve Willoughby is a Senior Software Developer currently focused on observability in Go.
 He discovered Version 7 Unix while in high school and, apart from brief forays into VMS in college and failed attempts to hide from other operating systems, he’s been spending most waking hours tinkering on UNIX in one form or another, either writing software or administering systems.
 He lives in the Portland, Oregon area and keeps a vintage Altair 8800 and COSMAC Elf as pets.
 In his spare time, he runs a MUD game and creates microcontroller gizmos to make his Christmas lights flash in the most over-engineered way possible.*

+### John Mechalas
+*John has been doing systems administration since the dawn of time servers.
+Armed with degrees in aeronautical engineering, and a formal CS class in FORTRAN, he is uniquely prepared for our modern age where everything is computer.
+When he's not working, whenever that is, you can find him doing improvisational comedy, working in his garden, and yelling at clouds.*

+---